bamlab/dev-standards/react-native/setup/add-native-module.mo.md

     B. No. Split your tickets in two, save your iOS changes on a new branch, merge, deploy, test and put into validation. (if the ticket is 5 pts, put into validation 3 pts) Then, go on with iOS.

 #### After iOS
+1. Make sure it builds well and commit every Android changes (eg. "[Android] Link the-native-module")
-1. Follow potential additional Android steps listed in the-native-module's doc.
+2. Follow potential additional Android steps listed in the-native-module's doc.
-2. Make sure it builds well in debug (eg. `react-native run-android`) and release (eg. `cd android && ./gradlew assembleRelease`).
-If not, see the troubleshooting part.
-3. Commit every changes (eg. "[Android] Setup the-native-module")
+3. Make sure it builds well and commit every changes (eg. "[Android] Setup the-native-module")
-4. Remove the potential corresponding `Platform.OS === 'ios'`
+4. On the JS side, remove the potential corresponding `Platform.OS === 'ios'`
 5. Commit every changes (eg. "[JS] Setup the-native-module for Android")
 6. Bravo!
 Merge, deploy, test and put into validation.

 ### iOS
+The step "Make sure it builds well" means:
+* build in debug (eg. `react-native run-ios`)
+* build in release (eg. `react-native run-ios --configuration Release`)
+* if it doesn't build well, see the troubleshooting part or ask for help.

 #### As starting point
 1. `react-native link the-native-module`
 2. Verify that the linking went well.
 Be critical and identify potential things that were added to your `.pbxproj` but should not have been.
 If you're not confident enough, ask for help!
-3. Commit these changes.
+3. Make sure it builds well and commit the iOS changes if there were any (eg. "[iOS] Link the-native-module").
 4. Open your project in XCode to make it happy again.
-5. Commit these changes.
+5. Commit these changes (eg. "[iOS] Reorganize pbxproj").
 6. Follow potential additional iOS steps listed in the-native-module's doc.
-7. Make sure it builds well in debug (eg. `react-native run-ios`) and release (eg. `react-native run-ios --configuration Release`).
-If not, see the troubleshooting part.
-8. Commit every changes except those related to Android (eg. "[iOS] Setup the-native-module")
+7. Make sure it builds well and commit the iOS changes if there were any (eg. "[iOS] Setup the-native-module").
-9. Implement the Javascript side if there are any, targeting only iOS (use `Platform.OS === 'ios'`)
+8. Implement the Javascript side if there are any, targeting only iOS (use `Platform.OS === 'ios'`)
-10. Commit every changes except those related to Android (eg. "[JS] Setup the-native-module")
+9. Commit every changes except those related to Android (eg. "[JS] Setup the-native-module")
-11. Do you still have time to implement Android?
+10. Do you still have time to implement Android?
     A. Yes.
 Bravo!
 You can go on with Android.
     B. No. Split your tickets in two, save your Android changes on a new branch, merge, deploy, test and put into validation. (if the ticket is 5 pts, put into validation 3 pts) Then, go on with Android.

 #### After Android
 1. Verify that the linking went well.
 Be critical and identify potential things that were added to your `.pbxproj` but should not have been.
 If you're not confident enough, ask for help!
-2. Commit these changes if there were any.
+2. Make sure it builds well and commit the changes if there were any (eg. "[iOS] Link the-native-module").
 3. Open your project in XCode to make it happy again.
-4. Commit these changes.
+4. Commit these changes (eg. "[iOS] Reorganize pbxproj").
 5. Follow potential additional iOS steps listed in the-native-module's doc.
-6. Make sure it builds well in debug (eg. `react-native run-ios`) and release (eg. `react-native run-ios --configuration Release`).
-If not, see the troubleshooting part.
-7. Commit every changes (eg. "[iOS] Setup the-native-module")
+6. Make sure it builds well and commit the changes if there were any (eg. "[iOS] Setup the-native-module").
-8. Remove the potential corresponding `Platform.OS === 'android'`
+7. On the JS side, remove the potential corresponding `Platform.OS === 'android'`
-9. Commit every changes (eg. "[JS] Setup the-native-module for iOS")
+8. Commit every changes (eg. "[JS] Setup the-native-module for iOS")
-10. Bravo!
+9. Bravo!
 Merge, deploy, test and put into validation.

 ## Troubleshooting
 Please make a PR or an issue (and ping the current owner) if you see any other common problems!